swiftingio/swiftingio.github.io/_posts/2022-03-25-try-async-await-on-your-own.md

 In addition, when there is a new thumbnail fetched, we want to inform UI about it to refresh the view and present the loaded images on screen.

-The best candidates for it are:
+The best candidates to fulfill those requirements are:

 - `Task Group` which allows us to create mutliple concurrent tasks for fetching the thumbnails.
 - `AsyncSequence` which allows us to receive the data when they are delivered one after another.